 Bass on the BS1 doesn’t have the same impact as the HE’s but is still fairly punchy.
 These are both good earbuds but IMO the HE 150Pro costs around $10 less which makes it a great alternative.

-Venture Electronics VE Monk (discontinued)
+HE 150Pro vs Venture Electronics VE Monk (discontinued)

 The Monk brings vocals and the midrange a little more forward.
 Bass doesn’t dig as deep as it does on the HE 150Pro but has a similar quality.
 The Monk has a livelier treble and similar level of extension.
 These two are really similar in some ways.
 The main differences are in the midrange forwardness of the Monk and of course, in build quality.
 The cable on the HE 150Pro is clearly superior and while the Monk’s shells are plastic they’re very durable and have held up extremely well.
 This comparison really just reminded me what staggeringly good value the original Monk earbud was, even next to the HE which I would also label as great value for money.